docutils/docutils/sandbox/manpage-writer/README.txt

   - 2008-03-05: patch from htgoebel

                 * Support formats for literal
-                * references are not typeset in italics (or what ever the renderer uses as italic font)
+                * references are now typeset in italics (or what ever the renderer uses as italic font)
                 * corrected output for emphasis
                 * corrected dedenting after (bullet-, enum-, definition-,